A Benchmark and Evaluation of Non-Rigid Structure from Motion: The Problem

 Another set of approaches try to directly estimate the deformation function using high order models. {Del Bue} and Bartoli \cite{DelBueICCV2011} extended and applied 3D warps such as the thin plate spline, to the \nrsfm{} problem.
 Starting from an approximate mean 3D reconstruction, the warping function can be constructed and the deformation at each frame can be solved by iterating between camera and 3D warp field estimation.
-Finally, Agudo et al. introduced the use of Finite Elements Models (FEM) in \nrsfm{} \cite{agudo2016sequential,agudo2017force}.
+Finally, Agudo et al. introduced the use of Finite Elements Models (FEM) in \nrsfm{} \cite{agudo2016sequential}.
 As these models are highly parametrized, requiring the knowledge of the material properties of the object (e.g. the Young modulus), FEM needs to be approximated in order to be efficiently estimated, however, in ideal conditions it might achieve remarkable results, since FEM is a consolidated technique for modelling structural deformations.
+Lately, Agudo and Moreno-Nouger presented a duality between standard statistical rank-constrained model and a new proposed force model inspired from the Hooke's law \cite{agudo2017force}.
+However, in principle, their physical model can account for a wider range of deformations than rank-based statistical approaches.